UFC 292: Ireland's Ian Garry stays undefeated with dominant win over Neil Magny in Boston

 Ian Garry beats Neil Magny via unanimous decision at UFC 292 to take record to 13-0; Irishman had vowed to "annihilate" his opponent when speaking to Sky Sports last week; Sean O'Malley stuns Aljamain Sterling to win UFC bantamweight title in main event

-Ireland's Ian Garry continued his dramatic rise in the UFC with a unanimous decision victory over American Neil Magny at UFC 292 in Boston on Saturday night.
+Ireland's Ian Garry continued his dramatic rise in the UFC with a unanimous decision victory over American Neil Magny in Boston on Saturday night.

-The 25-year-old welterweight dominated all three rounds to improve his professional record to 13-0.
+The 25-year-old welterweight dominated all three rounds at UFC 292 to improve his professional record to 13-0.

 Garry had told Sky Sports before the fight he would "annihilate" Magny, a man he called the "gatekeeper" of the division with the 36-year-old having recorded the most victories in welterweight history.